Karel Ančerl: Style

 As a conductor, Ančerl followed a recognizably Czech tradition.
 Along with Václav Talich, Karel Šejna, Václav Neumann and others, he helped foster a distinctly Czech orchestral sound.
 Rhythmic sharpness, vibrant dynamics, and a keenly etched sound were hallmarks of his conducting style.
-While these characteristics were especially evident when he conducted his home orchestra, the Czech Philharmonic, he also persuaded orchestras as diverse as the Toronto Symphony, the Vienna Symphony and the Royal Concertgebouw Orchestra to play with a distinctive Czech sound.
-Ančerl's work on the podium brought out the indigenous characteristics of repertoire to which that would apply, and always displayed a flexibly molded and incredibly minute attention to detail.
-Also remarkable was an innate classical sense to his work in Mozart, Beethoven, Brahms.
-There was a grace to Ančerl's music-making, and a spiritually-infused lyricism absorbed by a love of life and of nature – sample his discs of Martinu's Fifth and Sixth Symphonies, or Mahler's Ninth on Supraphon – that was a clear stand-out.
+While these characteristics were especially evident when he conducted his home orchestra, the Czech Philharmonic, he also persuaded orchestras such as the Toronto Symphony, the Vienna Symphony and the Royal Concertgebouw Orchestra to play with a distinctive Czech sound.
+Ančerl's work on the podium brought out the indigenous characteristics of repertoire to which that would apply.
+There also was an innate classical sense to his work in Mozart, Beethoven, Brahms.
+He employed spiritually-infused lyricism absorbed by life and of nature – sample his discs of Martinu's Fifth and Sixth Symphonies, or Mahler's Ninth on Supraphon.
 He himself may have attributed some of this to the horrors he witnessed or experienced during the war – certainly a few others have.

 Ančerl remains highly regarded as a recording artist.
 His broad range of recordings for the Czech Supraphon label have been carefully remastered for the Karel Ančerl Gold Edition, which was awarded the Grand Prix du Disque by l'Académie Charles Cros.
 In addition to performances of Czech composers, including Antonín Dvořák, Bedřich Smetana, Leoš Janáček, Bohuslav Martinů and Miloslav Kabeláč, Ančerl is also admired for his interpretations of 20th-century composers such as Gustav Mahler, Igor Stravinsky, Béla Bartók, Sergei Prokofiev and Dmitri Shostakovich, as well as the Toronto-based organist/composer Healey Willan.
 He also championed less widely known Czech composers, such as Jan Hanuš, Iša Krejčí, Otmar Mácha and Ladislav Vycpálek.
 Performances with several orchestras have appeared on labels such as Tahra, CBC Records and EMI.
 Line Classics has issued some radio recordings made during the late 1940s, when Ančerl returned to Prague.